qasimala/myticket/EASYPANEL_DEPLOYMENT.md

 3. **If still not working:**
    - Contact Easypanel support or check their documentation for Docker build arguments
    - The Dockerfile expects these as build arguments for Next.js `NEXT_PUBLIC_*` variables to work

+### Issue: "Service is not reachable" / Health check failing

+**Solution:**

+1. **Check if the app is actually running:**
+   - Look at Easypanel logs - you should see "Ready in Xms"
+   - The app might be starting but health check is failing

+2. **Verify health endpoint:**
+   - Try accessing `/api/health` directly: `https://your-app-url/api/health`
+   - Should return: `{"status":"ok","timestamp":"..."}`

+3. **Check Easypanel health check settings:**
+   - Make sure health check path is set to `/api/health` or `/`
+   - Verify port is set to `3000`
+   - Health check should hit the root path `/` or `/api/health`

+4. **Verify container is listening on correct interface:**
+   - The Dockerfile sets `HOSTNAME="0.0.0.0"` to listen on all interfaces
+   - Make sure `PORT=3000` is set as an environment variable

+5. **Wait a bit:**
+   - Next.js might take 30-60 seconds to fully start
+   - Check logs to see when it says "Ready"

 ### Issue: Types are out of date